 - Video/Still Camera

 - Communication via chirps, whistles, and colored light displays

 - Rechargeable Batteries (not included)

 These are the parts for our first issue, for which I wanted to show the included screwdriver:

 Fit the LED Cluster into the LED Cluster Mounting so the three-pin socket fits through the hole and align the three screw holes:

 Drive three (3) 2.3×4 mm black screws into each the holes just tight enough to hold the LED Cluster in place.
 Do not overtighten these screws as this may crack the mounting:

 Unwrap the LED Cluster Power Lead, and using the smaller plug, connect it to the back of the LED Cluster.
 This plug connector and socket are keyed to only fit correctly one way, so there is no need to force it:

-Just like my other partwork builds, we start with some random pieces.
+Just like most partwork builds, we start off with some random pieces.
 Some will be used right away, others will wait until much later.
 Therefore, keep all of these parts safe for now.
 The only metal in this issue is the Processor State Indicator Faceplate and the rest is plastic.
 Another thing that surprised me is the size of this model; it is actually much smaller than I thought.
-For example, the metal dome from Issue 51 is only about 8 inches (20 cm) across.
+For example, the metal dome in Issue 51 is only about 8 inches (20 cm) across.
 From all the videos and pictures I have seen, it appeared larger.
 Still, this is going to be a fun build!